venom-10/DSA-leetcode-codefile/README.md

-# Hello I'm Rohit, I maintain this code file for my self
+# Hello I'm Rohit, I maintain this repo for helping people in DSA
 # DSA-leetcode-codefile